chrispanag/memoized-node-fetch/README.md

 Yes!
 Each time you run the factory function, a new promise-cache is created.

 #### Is this a react-query/swr equivalent?

 No. For most cases, you shouldn't use this library instead of react-query or swr.
-Rather you could use it in tandem with those libraries by substituting the fetcher function with this.
-Those libraries, although they implement caching, they don't implement it while the fetch is loading (so if you perform the request two times, you'll get two different promises).
+Rather you could use it in tandem with those libraries by substituting the fetcher function with this. swr, although it implements caching, doesn't implement it while the fetch is loading (so if you perform the request two times, you'll get two different promises). react-query now does (v3+), but comes with a bunch of other setup and features you might not need.
+So if what you want is a simple way to not multi-ping with identical fetches, this package is for you.

 #### Why you didn't use a debounce function?